Receiving Email on AWS

 Asia Pacific (Tokyo) ap-northeast-1

-We also recommend you look at our general Getting Started Guide as it explains in more detail how you will be sent messages, how the HTTP Status codes you respond with affect the message delivery and walks you through receiving your first email.
+We also recommend you look at our general Getting Started Guide as it explains in more detail how you will be sent messages, how the HTTP Status codes you respond with affect message delivery, and walks you through receiving your first email.

 Adding Some Code